 The Finnish Safety and Chemicals Agency (Tukes) monitors the markings required for tobacco products in the SUP legislation.
 In Finland, the National Supervisory Authority for Welfare and Health Valvira and municipalities monitor compliance with the Tobacco Act’s provisions on unit packets of tobacco products.

 The marking requirements apply to products placed on the market in Finland starting from 23 August 2021.
-The marking can be affixed with a sticker to products placed on the market before 4 July 2022.

 Who is responsible for affixing markings?

 In Finland, the manufacturer, the party placing a product on the market, or the distributor is responsible for affixing markings.
 For further information, see “FAQ”.

 What does the marking need to be like?

 Every product group that needs to be marked has a separate marking.
 Images of markings for cups of beverages as an example.